center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-advancedfeatures.md

 SimpleSAMLphp supports signing of the metadata it generates.
 Metadata signing is configured by four options:

 - `metadata.sign.enable`: Whether metadata signing should be enabled or not.
 Set to `TRUE` to enable metadata signing.
 Defaults to `FALSE`.
-- `metadata.sign.privatekey`: Location of the private key data which should be used to sign the metadata.
+- `metadata.sign.privatekey`: Name of the file with the private key which should be used to sign the metadata.
+This file must exist in in the `cert` directory.
 - `metadata.sign.privatekey_pass`: Passphrase which should be used to open the private key.
 This parameter is optional, and should be left out if the private key is unencrypted.
-- `metadata.sign.certificate`: Location of certificate data which matches the private key.
+- `metadata.sign.certificate`: Name of the file with the certificate which matches the private key.
+This file must exist in in the `cert` directory.
 - `metadata.sign.algorithm`: The algorithm to use when signing metadata for this entity.
 Defaults to RSA-SHA256.
 Possible values:

     * `http://www.w3.org/2000/09/xmldsig#rsa-sha1`